elliotBraem/efizzybot/memory-bank/activeContext.md

 - Hidden mocks that make tests harder to understand

 ### Testing Approach Decision
-- **Complete refactoring required** - The existing testing approach needs to be overhauled, not adapted
+- **Complete refactoring implemented** - The testing approach has been overhauled
 - Focus on component tests as primary testing strategy
-- Use Docker-Compose for real database and infrastructure
+- Using Docker-Compose for real database and infrastructure
-- Implement a fake MQ for message queue testing
+- Implementing a fake MQ for message queue testing
-- Create a clear directory structure for different test types
+- Clear directory structure for different test types
-- Follow Node.js testing best practices as documented in memory-bank/testingPlan.md
+- Following Node.js testing best practices as documented in memory-bank/testingPlan.md

 ### Implementation Priority
-1. Set up Docker-Compose for testing infrastructure
+1. Set up Docker-Compose for testing infrastructure ✓
-2. Create a fake MQ implementation
+2. Create a fake MQ implementation ✓
-3. Refactor existing tests to use real database
+3. Refactor existing tests to use real database ✓
-4. Add component tests for key flows
+4. Add component tests for key flows ✓
-5. Add integration tests for external services
+5. Add integration tests for external services ✓
-6. Add E2E tests for full flows
+6. Add E2E tests for full flows ✓